cyborguk/cyborguk.github.io/_posts/2021-05-03-bash-productivity.md

 You can also call the last used occurrence of a command with a `!` in front.
 For example, `!ping` will run the last command you ran beginning with `ping`.
-This is a powerful time saver, which I use all the time (e.g. !vim with open the vim editor with the last file I opened - handy when performing a few consecutive edits on a file) but you need to be sure of what you are doing when using riskier commands.
+This is a powerful time saver, which I use all the time (e.g. `!vim` will open the vim editor with the last file I opened - handy when performing a few consecutive edits on a file) but you need to be sure of what you are doing when using riskier commands.
 Again, you can add a `:p` to show